intel471/CU-GIR/README.md

 ## New to Cyber Threat Intelligence Frameworks?

-If you're new to CTI or new to utilizing frameworks to aid in combatting threats, the following articles may be of interest:
+If you're new to CTI or new to utilizing frameworks to aid in combatting threats, sign up to attend an Intelligence Planning Workshop hosted by Intel 471 (https://go.intel471.com/intelligence-planning-workshop).
+The following articles may also be of interest:

 - https://intel471.com/blog/introducing-intel-471s-cybercrime-underground-general-intelligence-requirements-cu-gir-a-common-framework-to-address-a-common-challenge